-The Underrepresented in Medicine Residency and Fellowship Recruitment Program (Second Look) provides funding to support second look visits to IU School of Medicine by prospective residents and fellows from backgrounds that qualify as underrepresented in medicine: Black/African American, Hispanic/Latino/a/x/e, and LGBTQ+.
+The Underrepresented in Medicine Residency and Fellowship Recruitment Program (Second Look) provides funding to support second look visits to IU School of Medicine by prospective residents and fellows who can demonstrate that their backgrounds and perspectives will contribute to IU School of Medicine's diversity, equity and inclusion goals.

 Support is available in increments of $250 per in-state candidate and $500 per out-of-state candidate.
 Each program has guaranteed support for at least one candidate.
 Programs may request funding for up to five candidates per academic year.
 Funding requests for support above the $500 limit are considered if funds are available.